Livermore, California: Rancho Las Positas

-Livermore grew out of Rancho Las Positas, granted in 1839 to business partners Don José Noriega (left) and Don Roberto Livermore (right).
+Livermore grew out of Rancho Las Positas, granted in 1839 to José Noriega and Robert Livermore.

-Robert Livermore (1799–1858), the namesake of the town, was a British citizen who had jumped from a British merchant sailing ship stopping in Monterey, California.
-In 1839, the 48000 acre Rancho Las Positas grant, which includes most of Livermore, was made to ranchers Robert Livermore and Jose Noriega.
+Robert Livermore (1799–1858), the city's namesake, was a British merchant sailor who came ashore at Monterey and later settled in California.
+In 1839, the 48000 acre Rancho Las Positas grant, which included much of present-day Livermore, was made to Livermore and Jose Noriega.
+In the early 1840s, Livermore moved his family from the Sunol Valley to Rancho Las Positas, becoming the second non-Indigenous family to settle in the Livermore Valley.